a-la/alamode/README.md

 ## .alamoderc.json

-A transform can support options which can be set in the `.alamoderc.json` configuration file which is read from the same directory where the program is executed.
+A transform can support options which are set in the `.alamoderc.json` configuration file.
+The configuration file is read from the same directory where the program is executed (cwd).
 Options inside of the `env` directive will be active only when the `ALAMODE_ENV` environmental variable is set to the `env` key.

 ```json
 {